 If it appears likely that you have committed fraud, we will report the case to the Public Prosecutor.
 The court will then decide whether or not you are guilty of fraud.
 If the Public Prosecutor decides not to prosecute, you will still have to repay the overpaid amount to the SVB.
 You may also be fined.

 If you wish to report a case of fraud

 If you think someone is receiving too much pension or benefit from the SVB, let us know.
 You can do so anonymously, or you can give us a phone number so that we can call you back for more information.

-We will not be able to inform you about the results of an investigation because we are obliged to safeguard the privacy of our clients.
+We are not allowed to inform you about the results of an investigation because we are obliged to protect the privacy of our clients.